Have a vintage car? Compare classic car insurance and get cover for your pride and joy.

 How is classic car insurance different?

 Classic car insurance is a lot like comprehensive car insurance, but with some special benefits and conditions that make it perfect for vintage vehicles.
 Most bigger insurers will only recognise your car as a classic if it’s used for special events, or not driven too frequently.
-If you’re driving a classic car every day, your best option may be a specialty classic vehicle insurance company.
+If you’re driving a classic car every day, a good option may be a specialty classic vehicle insurance company.
 These specialists typically offer benefits including:

 - Choice of repairer.
 You know your car best, and can use your preferred mechanic.